-A student is considered to have unornerarry withdrawn for financial and purposes when (1) the student does not complete the official withdrawal process, AND (2) the student fails to earn passing grades in courses for which he/she is registered for at the end of that semester/term.
-The student's unofficial withdrawal date will be defined as the student's last date of academic related activity/engagement or mid-point of the semester as to best benefit the student as reported by the instructors.
+A student is considered to have unofficially withdrawn for financial aid purposes when (1) the student does not complete the official withdrawal process, AND (2) the student fails to earn passing grades in courses for which he/she is registered for at the end of that semester/term.
+The student's unofficial withdrawal date will be defined as the student's last date of academic related activity/engagement as reported by the instructor or mid-point of the semester/term as to best benefit the student.